kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 The file must be named **apple-app-site-association** and it _must not_ have an extension — not even `.json`.

-This might look familiar to you, and for good reason!
+The file name might look familiar to you, and for good reason!
 Apple introduced the **apple-app-site-association** file in iOS 8 to implement shared web credentials between your website and your app as well as for Handoff tasks between web and native apps.

 The `applinks` section of this file determines which of your apps can handle particular URL paths on your website.
 Somewhat confusingly, the `"apps"` property should _always_ be an empty array.